ianpleasance/home-assistant-google-sheets-monitor/README.md

 | `row_number`        | The row number where the change occurred.                                 |
 | `row_data`          | The data from the row after the change (for `add` or `change` events).    |

+Note that the row_data is in JSON format using the column headers as field names, for example two columns title "Branch" and "City" and two row values of "Southern" and "London" will be passed as {"Branch": "Southern", "City": "London"}

 ---

 ## Example Automation